 ACE Teachers are expected to complete a number of requirements for the University during the two years of teaching.
-Journaling, communication via e-mail, reflective teaching activities, videotaping of teaching, and portfolio documentation are included.
+Journaling, communication via e-mail, reflective teaching practices, and videotaping of teaching are included.
 Mentors and administrators are kept informed of these requirements.

 The University Supervisor establishes a visitation schedule in conjunction with the appropriate school administrators, the mentor, and the ACE Teacher.
-Each ACE Teacher is visited once each semester unless another visit is deemed necessary.
+Each ACE Teacher is visited once each semester, although, in certain circumstances, in consultation with the Academic Director and/or the Coordinator of Supervision, the University Supervisor may opt to conduct additional virtual or in-person visits.
 The University Supervisor, other ACE M.Ed. faculty and the entirety of ACE pastoral team are available for special situations where assistance is needed.